erysdren/raycaster/README.md

 ### Getting started
 The library uses CMake.
 You can use CMake GUI or command line arguments to set renderer related options.

-1. Generate make files `cmake -S . -B build`
+1. Generate makefiles `cmake -S . -B build` and write them to `build` directory
-2. Build everything `cmake --build .`
+2. Build everything `cmake --build ./build` in the build directory (or just `.` if you cd in there)

+> ℹ️ MSVC might need an additional `--config Debug|Release` in there

 On Windows you can use the batch files to quickly run the demo and tests targets.